SocksTheWolf/AreenKiller/README.md

 # Areen Killer

+This project is now archived. ~24hrs after this project was deployed, the botnet died.
+It has not come back since.

 ## Who?

-There is a series of accounts named Areen on Bluesky.
-They schlock a fraudulent gofundme link to everyone by retweeting every single message on bluesky.
+Since the beginning of 2026, there was an automated series of accounts created across multiple PDSes named Areen.
+Each account would schlock a fraudulent gofundme **to everyone** on the ATProto network by retweeting every single post ever made on bluesky.

 You post anything?
 Areen will retweet it.
 He will spam your notifications.

 Block him?
-He’ll make a new account to spam you.
+A new bot instance would appear within ten minutes (or less) to continue to harass the network.

 It's annoying as hell.

 ## What the fuck?

 This kills Areen.
 No one liked his fake ass anyways.
 Fuck that guy.
 He’s not real either, google the GFM fundraiser name and you’ll see this scam performed multiple times by the same person.
-The child’s name is always different.
-Same pictures, same bullshit story.
+Same pictures, same bullshit story, different location, different child name.

 ## How?

 This listens to a very specific PDS, and then adds all accounts from said PDS to the given user mute list.

+It'll then report every account to BSky moderation.

 Run with `npm run watch`